magmide/magmide/essay.md

 That work only matters once it has been applied in a way that benefits the world.

 The goal behind this project is to answer the question: what would we design if we started from scratch?
-Rok really is an attempt to lay a completely new foundation for all of computing that could be used to entirely rethink how every layer of software infrastructure works, all the way down to the raw metal.
+Rok really is an attempt to lay a completely new foundation for all of computing that could be used to entirely rethink how every layer of software infrastructure works, all the way down to the bare metal.

 ## Why Do We Need More Verification?